Quicr/numero-uri/spec/draft-authors-numeric-uri-scheme.md

 # Numeric URIs

 TODO Define Scheme and Templating mechanisms
 * not all URIs can be numberic URI.
-Genrally numeric URI are designed to work this way
+Generally numeric URI are designed to work this way
-* Formatly definition of the schema syntax and legal schemes
+* Formal definition of the schema syntax and legal schemes
-* Formatl defintition of how to take a URI and see if it matches a given schema
+* Formal defintition of how to take a URI and see if it matches a given schema
 * Given URI and matching schema, explain how to compress this into an integer

 ## Examples

-TODO - add five schema examples that range from simple to complex and illistrate the range of functionality
+TODO - add five schema examples that range from simple to complex and illustrate the range of functionality

 ## Applicability and Limitations